-While improved health and well-being can seem like a miracle after, perhaps, years of illness, unrealistic expectations can leave the recipient feeling overwhelmed.
-There are both "I should not physical and emotional be feeling like changes to cope with this, I should following a successful transplant.
-Recipients be happy, sometimes feel they have I'm so lucky." to "bottle up" their feelings lucky".
+While improved health and well-being can seem like a miracle after, perhaps, years of illness, unrealistic expectations can leave be feeling like this, I should be happy, the recipient feeling overwhelmed.
+There are both physical and emotional changes to cope with following a successful transplant.
+Recipients sometimes feel they have to "bottle up" their feelings as everyone around them sees them as "cured".
+Some become

+"I should not

+I'm so lucky."

 Many recipients find it reassuring to know what is commonly experienced.

 Many find themselves dealing with weight gain and fluid retention, a common reaction to anti-rejection medication.
 Medication can also cause mood swings and emotional changes that are difficult to predict and hard to deal with.
 The symptoms usually diminish once the proper dose is established.